 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-One thing people seem to have a very hard time doing – whether they suffer with intense emotions and BPD, or not – is to trust others with their emotions and make themselves vulnerable.
-This means, for instance, to say what you are feeling out loud during communication and even asking for emotional support.
-It is as though this sort of being human has become too dangerous (or too risky) to include in communication, and so the futile attempt is now made over and over to leave emotions out of communication.
-To exclude emotional openness and support from communication, however, leaves only cold calculating insensitivity and rationality, and so it becomes like a war of wills to see who can stand living the longest in this – arguably – less than human/half human way.
+One thing people seem to have a tough time doing – whether they suffer from intense emotions and BPD, or not – is to trust others with their feelings and make themselves vulnerable.
+Making oneself vulnerable means, for instance, to say what you are feeling out loud during communication and even asking for emotional support.
+It is as though this being human has become too dangerous (or too risky) to include in conversation, and so the futile attempt is now made over and over to leave emotions out of a discussion.
+To exclude emotional openness and support from a dialogue, however, results in only cold, calculating insensitivity and rationality, and so it becomes like a war of wills to see who can stand living the longest in this – arguably – less than human/half human way.

-To function well in the midst of being a human with emotions, it is essential to develop a healthy balance between emotional understanding (validation, empathy) and use of logic/reason, both within self and while in communication with others.
-This is what is meant by saying that healthy communication involves “two-parts”, and is especially important to remember when communicating with people who have emotional sensitivities and emotional needs that don’t just disappear as a result of cultural norms.
+Functioning well as a human with strong emotions requires developing a healthy balance between emotional understanding (validation, empathy) and use of logic/reason (both in communication with self and while in communication with others).
+The notion of “balance” is what is meant by saying that healthy communication involves “two-parts,” and is especially important to remember when communicating with people who have emotional sensitivities and emotional needs that don’t just disappear as a result of cultural norms.

-Indeed, we can’t be skipping over our emotional need areas and simply “push logic,” and then expect good results in our health and relationships.
-If emotions become part of a communication experience, then to make them a priority to process is wise.
-To continue “pushing logic” while ignoring emotion is biologically obtuse – It just doesn’t work well for information exchange between humans, and in the long-run may result in mental health, relational, and even physical dysfunction.
+Indeed, we can’t be skipping over our emotional need areas and “push logic,” and then expect good results in our health and relationships.
+If emotions become part of communication experience, then to make them a priority to process is wise.
+To continue “pushing logic” while ignoring emotion is biologically obtuse – It just doesn’t work well for information exchange between humans, and in the long run may result in mental health, relational, and even physical dysfunction.

 Even so, you will notice as you attempt to integrate ideas like this into your life, that it is easier said than done.
 Humans are creatures of habit and programming, and these parts of ourselves tend to die hard, even when we want them to die.
-Western culture in particular seems to favor logic and reason over emotion to fulfill its purposes, even when this unhealthy balance sets the conditions for mental illness.
-I believe it is priorities/balance issue that is an inevitable consequence of living in a free market system (being so insistently outcome, product, and profit driven), and so the only thing we can do is to become (and remain) mindful of it.
+Western culture, in particular, seems to favour logic and reason over emotion to fulfill its purposes, even though this way of being sets the conditions for mental illness.
+I believe it is priorities/balance issue that is an inevitable consequence of living in a free market system (being so insistently outcome, product, and profit-driven), and so the only thing we can do is to become (and remain) mindful of it.